microsoft/CodeXGLUE/README.md

 # Tasks and Datasets

-## Clone Detection (Daya)
+## Clone Detection
 We have two subtasks to measure the semantic equivalence between codes.

 Dataset for the first subtask is Clone-detection-BigCloneBench.
 Given two codes as the input, the task is to do binary classification (0/1), where 1 stands for semantic equivalence and 0 for others.
 Models are evaluated by classification accuracy.
-The dataset comes from \cite{xxx}, and we follow the training/dev/testing split of \cite{}.
+The dataset comes from <code>\cite{xxx}</code>, and we follow the training/dev/testing split of <code>\cite{}</code>.

 Dataset for the second subtask is Clone-detection-POJ-104.
 Given a code as the input, the task is to retrieve semantically simliar codes from a collection of codes.
-The dataset comes from \cite{}, and we follow the split of \cite{}.
+The dataset comes from <code>\cite{}</code>, and we follow the split of <code>\cite{}</code>.
 Models are evaluated by xxx.

-## Defect Detection (Daya)
+## Defect Detection
 The task is to detect whether a source code is an insecure code that may attack software systems, such as resource leaks, use-after-free vulnerabilities and DoS attack.
 We follow the original training/dev/testing split of efects4J <code>\cite{} </code> dataset.

-## Cloze Test (junjie)
+## Cloze Test

-## Code Completion (Shuai)
+## Code Completion
 We have both token-level and line-level completion tasks. ...

-## Code Refinement (Shuo)
+## Code Refinement

-## Code Translation (Shuo)
+## Code Translation

-## Natural Language Code Search (Daya & Junjie)
+## Natural Language Code Search
 We have two subtasks to measure semantic similarity between text and code.

 Dataset for the first subtask is NL-code-search-Adv, which Given a text as the input, the task is to find the most semantically relevant code from a collection of codes. do binary classification (0/1), where 1 stands for semantic equivalence and 0 for others.
 Models are evaluated by classification accuracy.
 The dataset comes from \cite{xxx}, and we follow the training/dev/testing split of \cite{}.